yurkimus/base-fetch/readme.md

 ### `pipe`

-Function that provides a way to compose foundamental requets down to one request with composed `RequestInit` at finale.
-Resulted request will have all `x----` headers we providing with the pipe contract.
+Function that provides a way to compose foundamental requests down to one request with composed `RequestInit` at finale.
+Resulted request will have all `x----` headers we providing with the pipe contract from the example.

-While iterating over functions provided into `pipe` we have access to the sequentially derived parameters that we can pass into the next request call or return.
+While iterating over functions provided into `pipe` we have access to the sequentially derived parameters that we can pass into the next request call on return.

 #### example